Please note: Our texts are translated automatically. Errors may occur during this process.

-How large is a solar system that generates energy for 15,000 km of annual mileage with the TWIKE 5?
-This is the question of those interested in TWIKE who want to generate their mobility not only through active sports, but also with clean traction current.n Geneva.
-Save the date!
+How large is a solar system that generates energy for 15,000 km of annual driving with the TWIKE 5?
+This is the question of TWIKE prospective customers, who would like to generate their mobility not only sporty active, but also with clean driving current.

-Somewhat longer: Due to the relatively low consumption of the TWIKE 5 of about 8 kWh/100 km, an annual range of 15,000 km only requires an energy of about 1,200 kWh.
-This can already be generated today with a photovoltaic system of about 6 sqm (1 kWp) with good and shadow-free alignment in the same period.
+A little longer: Due to the TWIKE 5’s relatively low consumption of about 8 kWh/100 km, an annual range of 15,000 km requires only about 1,200 kWh of energy.
+This can already be generated today with a photovoltaic system of about 6 sqm (1 kWp) with a good and shadow-free orientation in the same period.

-Does it not make sense to integrate a corresponding photovoltaic surface into the vehicle skin?
+Doesn’t it now make sense to integrate a corresponding photovoltaic surface into the vehicle skin?

 Here the short answer is not sufficient.
-It would be yes.
+She would be YES.

-Yes, because a certain surface of the vehicle is well aligned in the daily average.
-And especially with low daily driving performance, this surface can help to reduce the amount of energy drawn from a socket.
+Yes, because a certain surface area of the vehicle is available in the daily average well aligned.
+And especially for low daily mileage, this area can help reduce the need to purchase energy from a power outlet.
 During this period, however, the vehicle should be exposed to the sun as unshaded as possible.
-Many years of experience have shown that on such sunny days the shady car park is the better choice to keep the interior cool and also to protect the battery from unnecessary heat input.
-The cooling power to be applied afterwards otherwise quickly destroys the energy yield.
-If there is no cool shade, the integrated solar surface can help to cool the interior or even charge the battery in cool weather conditions.
-However, since the integration of the solar surface currently even in the best case (sunny day, unshaded parking lot, cool weather conditions) only reduces but does not avoid the external energy purchase, it is recommended to focus first on the external energy source (photovoltaics, wind power, hydropower).
-The ideal solution seems to us to be the use of solar carports, which can be optimally aligned to the sun and provide shade for the parked vehicle, seems ideal to us.
-They help to separate clean rainwater from street water and, when not in use by the vehicle parked below, feed the solar yield into the grid.
+From many years of practice, it is known that on such sunny days the shaded parking lot is the better choice to keep the interior cool and also to protect the battery from unnecessary heat.
+Otherwise, the cooling power that has to be applied subsequently quickly cancels out the energy yield.
+If you can’t find a cool shady spot, the integrated solar panel can help cool the interior or even charge the battery in cool weather.
+Since the integration of the solar surface currently even in the best case (sunny day, unshaded parking lot, cool weather conditions) only reduces but does not avoid the external energy purchase, it is recommended to focus first on the external energy source (photovoltaic, wind power, hydropower).
+The ideal solution seems to us to be the use of solar carports, which can be optimally aligned to the sun and provide shade for the parked vehicle.
+They help separate clean rainwater from street water and, when not in use by the vehicle parked below, feed the solar yield into the grid.

-Due to the omission of solar surfaces on the vehicle, the TWIKE 5 can be designed cheaper but also lighter and thus contribute to a reduced energy consumption.
-Victim parts (replacement parts in the event of accidents) can be made cheaper without solar panels and thus contribute to keeping insurance premiums low.
+Due to the elimination of solar panels on the vehicle, the TWIKE 5 can be designed to be cheaper but also lighter, contributing to reduced energy consumption.
+Sacrificial parts (replacement parts in the event of accidents) can be produced more cheaply without solar surfaces, thus helping to keep insurance premiums low.
 However, these are only current framework conditions.
-In future, it will continue to be necessary to weigh up the pros and cons of solar surfaces on the vehicle.
-Therefore we already provide cutouts for the retrofitting of a photovoltaic in the vehicle surface ;-)
+In the future, it will still be necessary to weigh the pros & cons of solar panels on vehicles.
+We therefore already foresee cutouts for the retrofitting of a photovoltaic system in the vehicle surface 😉